phammyan530/golang-api-server/README.md

 #### This app is a demo of using:

 - Python scraping website into MySQL server: https://github.com/phammyan530/python-scraping-website-into-mysql
-- Golang powered backend: REST API application
 - PHP powered frontend, a Top 250 Movies website: https://github.com/phammyan530/codeigniter-3-movie-blog
+- Golang powered backend: REST API application:

 ### REST based microservices API development in Golang
 This app is a demo of using a Golang powered backend: